1996 shootdown of Brothers to the Rescue aircraft: International

 International human rights advocate Jesús Permuy, representing the International Association of Educators for World Peace, condemned the shooting and denounced the Cuban government in the United Nations Commission on Human Rights to bring greater international attention to the issue as a violation of human rights.

 In response to growing international controversy, the United Nations Security Council passed Security Council Resolution 1067 (1996), a U.S.-sponsored resolution condemning Cuba.
 Dissenting members believed that the resolution was singling out Cuba for condemnation, and instead should have issued a call which urged both states to refrain from shooting down civilian airplanes as well as to prevent the improper use of civil aviation.

 United States

 In Miami, reaction from the exile community was swift.
 Jorge Mas Canosa, co-founder and leader of the Cuban American National Foundation, condemned the attack: "For two warplanes from the Castro government to shoot down two unarmed civilian aircraft with American flags on a humanitarian mission should be considered an act of war against the US".
-President Bill Clinton issued Proclamation 6867 on March 1, 1996, declaring a national emergency by reason of a disturbance or threatened disturbance of international relations.
+President Bill Clinton issued Proclamation 6867 on 1 March 1996, declaring a national emergency by reason of a disturbance or threatened disturbance of international relations.

-After the attack, the pilots responsible were the twin brothers, Teniente Coronel (LTC) Lorenzo Alberto Perez Perez and his "Guy in Back," Teniente Coronel (LTC) Francisco Perez Perez.
+The pilots responsible were the twin brothers, Teniente Coronel (LTC) Lorenzo Alberto Perez Perez and his "Guy in Back," Teniente Coronel (LTC) Francisco Perez Perez.
 Both were charged in the United States for their role in the attack.
+Along with their commanding officer, they were indicted in August 2003.

+Indictment of Raúl Castro

+On 20 May 2026, the United States Department of Justice announced in Miami, Florida, that former First Secretary of the Communist Party of Cuba Raúl Castro, who was Cuba's defense minister during the shootdown, had been indicted on charges of murder, destruction of aircraft, and conspiracy to kill U.S. nationals, along with 5 others involved in the shootdown.